-- 8. The Annual Governance Statement (AGS) follows the guidance as issued in 2016 by CIPFA /SOLACE in its publication "Delivering Good Governance in Local Government Framework 2016" - 9.
-The draft AGS to 31 March 2017 is attached at Appendix A, along with the new Local Code, Appendix B which details how the Council has had due regard to the guidance contained in the new framework and also meets the requirements of the Account and Audit regulations. - 10.
-The Local Code and the draft AGS has been prepared by the Audit, Risk and Fraud Manager in consultation with the Strategic Management Board. - 11.
-The draft AGS has been prepared based on the Annual Assurance Statements which are completed by each Head of Service (signed off by the Corporate Director or Chief Executive as appropriate). - 12.
+- 8. The Council's Annual Governance Statement (AGS) follows the guidance as issued in 2016 by CIPFA /SOLACE in its publication "Delivering Good Governance in Local Government Framework 2016" - 9.
+The draft AGS for the year ending 31st March 2018 is attached at Appendix A, along with the new Local Code, Appendix B. These detail how the Council has had due regard to the guidance contained in the new framework and also meets the requirements of the Account and Audit regulations. - 10.
+The Local Code and the draft AGS has been prepared by the Business Assurance Manager in consultation with the Strategic Management Board. - 11.
+The draft AGS has been prepared based on the Annual Assurance Statements which are completed by each Head of Service and finally signed off by the Corporate Director or Chief Executive as appropriate. - 12.
 The improvement areas highlighted are also included in the Council's Strategic Risk Register, where applicable, which is being used as the formal mechanism for recording the governance issues and the resultant improvement tasks, as it integrates the governance actions, thus avoiding duplication and provides consideration of issues together. - 13.
-Detailed below are the areas for improvement identified from the 2016/17 assurance process.
+Detailed below are the 5 areas for improvement identified from the 2017/18 assurance process: